-During reconstruction the detector frame is split up and rearranged into a cube.
+During the reconstruction of detector frame is split up and rearranged into a cube.
 Invalid IFUs will just contain the extension header and no data (NAXIS=0).
 The keywords specific to arms are propagated into the respective extension header.

 QC Parameters